-NOTE: Standard minerals are an essential component of geochronology, and they are difficult to obtain.
-Ensure you reuse standard mineral grains/crystals for multiple analyses.
-If you mount your samples on pucks, we encourage you to mount your standard grains on a separate puck or other mount so they can be used many times rather than just once.
+Standard minerals are an essential component of geochronology, and they are difficult to obtain.
+Ensure you re-use standard mineral grains/crystals for multiple analyses if possible; this may not be an option for some dating techniques.
+If you mount your samples on pucks, we encourage you to mount your standard grains on a separate puck or other mount so it/they can be used many times rather than just once for each sample.

 Geochronology standards potentially available, dependent on supplies: